Know Before You Go

 Fences and Gates

 Livestock grazing is one of the uses of public lands.
 Barbed wire fences divide grazing allotments.
 These fences keep cattle in their respective allotments.
 If you encounter one of these fencelines while hiking in the backcountry, you may climb over it or crawl under it... unless it is marked “Private property” and/or “No Trespassing.”
 Often where these fencelines intersect dirt roads, there will be a cattle guard in the road surface.
 Sometimes, however, there is a simple gate, constructed of wooden support posts and barbed wire and secured closed by a couple of loops of wire.
 Unless these gates are locked or marked “Private property” and/or “No Trespassing,” these gates can be opened, crossed, and closed behind you.
+In general, if you encounter a closed gate, close it behind you.
+If the gate is open, leave it open.
 Please respect all private property you encounter while exploring Nevada’s public lands.
 Respecting private property, tribal lands, and public lands will assure access to Nevada's greatest treasure for future generations.